MTX Services Reference

 , and upgrade

-events for single tenants and single apps / micro-services.
+events for single tenants and single apps or micro services.
 Actual implementation is provided through internal plugins, for example, for SAP HANA and SQLite.

 Service Definition | @sap/cds-mtxs/srv/deployment-service |